Justia 10

 Articles on Probate and Estate Planning

-St. Petersburg probate estate attorney JIm Martin has also written articles published by the American Law Institute and The Florida Bar regarding probate and estate planning, which are available as downloads on the Attorney Profile page for James W. Martin.
+St. Petersburg probate estate attorney James W. Martin has also written articles published by the American Law Institute and The Florida Bar regarding probate and estate planning, which are available as downloads on the Attorney Profile page for James W. Martin.

 Florida Probate and Estate Blog